fpigeonjr/myBlog/content/posts/2019-01-14-habits-for-2019/index.md

 ❤️ Another year has come and gone...

-and now I am focusing on 2019.
+and now I am looking forward to 2019.
 [While 2018 was a great year](https://frankpigeon.com/2018-year-in-review), I want to take the momentum I've built into the new year.

-There is **nothing special about January 1st** but many take this date to _signify a new start_, _a new beginning_.
-I think I started my New Years resolution in October 2018 and found that I was starting all these new habits and I want to continue them in 2019.
+There is **nothing special about January 1st**, but many take this date to _signify a new start_, _a new beginning_.
+I started my New Years resolutions in November 2018 and found that I was starting all these new positive habits and I want to continue them in 2019.

 ## Habits, Not Goals

 ![habits](./habits.jpg)

-[If you haven't read Atomic Habits by James Clear, go check it out!](https://jamesclear.com/book/atomic-habits) It is definitely one of the greatest books of 2018.
+[If you haven't read Atomic Habits by James Clear, go check it out!](https://jamesclear.com/book/atomic-habits) It is definitely one of the greatest books of 2018 in my opinion.

 > Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.

-In one of the early chapters James says to forget about goals and focus rather on the systems that will get you to reach your goals.
+In the early chapters, James says to _forget about goals_ and **focus rather on the systems** that will get you to reach your goals.

 > Goals are good for setting a direction, but systems are best for making progress.

 I have set goals before and while I have reached many of them, I probably have failed to reach many more of them.
-So instead of goals, I am going to focus on **habits**( aka systems) instead of goals.
+Another problem is, what do you do _once you reach a goal_?
+Many just move onto the next thing.
+So instead of goals, I am going to focus on **habits**( aka systems) instead.

 > 🔥You do not rise to the level of your goals.
 You fall to the level of your systems.